Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 The default configuration of 30 days is just fine.

-When running Google display ads, you can also select the next conversion option: the view-through conversion window.
+You can also select the next conversion option when running Google display ads: the view-through conversion window.

 A view-through conversion is when someone views a display ad but doesn’t click it.